xtruhlar/FIIT-Old-Tests-Script/terminal_friendly.md

 	d) the number of observations is at least 20 in each sample
 	e) the number of samples is 2

-80. Assign to the correct group (Population / Sample)
+80. Assign to the correct group (Population / Sample).
+Select sample.
 	a) all possible observations from the investigation domain
 	b) a randomly selected set of observations from the population